Dunderbeist

 Dunderbeist (sort of Norwegian for "Noisy Beast") is a heavy metal band from Hedmark in Norway.

+Career

 The band was formed by former members of Krace, KITE and Stonegard.
-Dunderbeist has been recording since 2008 with several albums and extensive touring.
-The six-piece band now releases material outside Norway following its first international album, Black Arts & Crooked Tails.
+Dunderbeist has been recording since 2008, releasing several albums and touring extensively.
+The five-piece band now releases material outside Norway following its first international album, Black Arts & Crooked Tails.

-Songs of the Buried continued where Black arts & Crooked Tails left off, but is darker, heavier and more progressive, both musically and lyrically.
+Songs of the Buried continued where Black Arts & Crooked Tails left off, but is darker, heavier and more progressive, both musically and lyrically.
 Death was a recurring theme on the album, portraying death as the end of something but the beginning of something else.

-The band's albums were recorded in Dunderbeist's own "pigsty" studio in Hamar, Norway, and mixed by the guitarist Fredrik Ryberg.
-The mastering was carried out by Alan Douches of Mastodon, Converge, Kvelertak fame.
+Most of the band's albums since 2011 are recorded in Dunderbeist's own "pigsty" studio in Hamar, Norway, and mixed by the guitarist Fredrik Ryberg.
+The mastering is carried out by Alan Douches of Mastodon, Converge, and Kvelertak fame.

-Dunderbeist's work is released by the Indie Recordings label.
+For the recording of their album Uro (2021), the band travelled to an island outside of Kragerø, where they spent two weeks in isolation, writing and recording.
+The album was finished by 2020, but the release was postponed due to the pandemic.

+The Indie Recordings label releases Dunderbeist's work.

+In January 2022, the band announced that they would release a new song on the last Friday of every month.
+The released tracks would eventually make up a new album, set for release in January 2023.
+The song "Stormen" was to be the first track to be released on the last Friday of January 2022.